DonMVB/aws/awsstudy.md

 - Your flow logs can be configured to log valid traffic, invalid traffic, or both
 - You can have flow logs sourced from a different VPC compared to the VPC where your Flow Logs are.
 However, the other VPC must be peered via VPC Peering and under your account via AWS Organizations.
 - You can customize your logs by tagging them.
-- Once you create a Flow Log, you cannot change its config.
+- Once you create a Flow Log, you cannot change its config, such as changing the role.
 You must make a new one.
 - Not all IP traffic is monitored under VPC Flow Logs.
 The following is a list of things that are ignored by Flow Logs:
   - Query requests for instance metadata
   - DHCP traffic
   - Query requests to the AWS DNS server
+  - Windows licensing activitation isn't monitored (9/4/2020)
+  - Traffic to reserved IP o/t default VPC router (9/4/2020)

   ### AWS Global Accelerator:
 - AWS Global Accelerator accelerates connectivity to improve performance and availability for users.
 Global Accelerator sits on top of the AWS backbone and directs traffic to optimal endpoints worldwide.
 By default, Global Accelerator provides you two static IP addresses that you can make use of.